DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 </p>

-### background plots
+### Background plots
-The ingest pipeline also plots the barcode rank gene plots for all samples , so that it is easier to contrast and compare them and evaluate the number of barcodes called as cells vs not.
+The ingest pipeline also plots the cumulative barcode rank plots for all samples (also known as "kneeplot") , so that it is easier to contrast and compare them and evaluate the number of barcodes called as cells vs not.
 These plots can be found in `figures/background`

 <p align="center">
 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/rna_barcode_ranks.png?raw=true" alt="img9" width="350"/>
 </p>

-Moreover, we also evaluate the downsampled background for the **rna** and **prot** modality seperately and compared to each for all samples.
+Moreover, we also evaluate the downsampled background for the **rna** and **prot** modality separately and compared to each for all samples.
 For example a scatter plot visualising the nUMI counts in the empty barcodes (background) vs the cell containing barcodes (foreground) in the protein vs rna.

 <p align="center">
 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/scatter_bg_fg_rna_nUMI_prot_nUMI.png?raw=true" alt="img10" width="350"/>
 </p>

-Additionally, we also plot the highest expressing genes and proteins in all the samples as boxplots and heatmaps.
-This helps you evaluate potential sources of ambient contamination in the samples, like heamoglobin contamination or high mitochondrial gene expression or high backgroudn expression of particular antibodies.
+Additionally, we also plot the most highly expressed genes and proteins in the background as boxplots and heatmaps.
+This helps you evaluate potential sources of ambient contamination in the samples, like heamoglobin contamination or high mitochondrial gene expression or high background expression of particular antibodies.

 <p align="center">
 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/highest_expr_genes_rna_background.png?raw=true" alt="img11" width="350"/>